KetchupOnMyKetchup/ToDoList/README.md

 ## THIS PROJECT IS UNDER CONSTRUCTION AS OF FEBRUARY 2018, TARGETED TO BE COMPLETE NEAR THE END OF THE MONTH

 This is a simple proof of concept to display an Azure App Service website communicating with an API project, which communicates to an Azure SQL back-end.
 The app is a To-Do application based on Microsoft's To-Do List app, but adapted for Azure deploy and to Visual Studio 2017.
 The project's technology stack is C#, Angular JS, and SQL.
+The project was originally forked from a Microsoft documentation page that has now been depreciated.

+The application will be built and working when you download it.
+The tutorial will not teach you how to code, but how to set it up and deploy it.
+You are welcome to use it as a base for your own apps, for learning purposes, or anything you like.
+If you want to learn how to build the APIs from scratch, please go [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api).

 # Tutorial Sections:
 * **[00 Prerequisites, Timing, and Cost:](https://github.com/catenn/ToDoList/wiki/00.-Prerequisites,-Timing,-and-Cost)** I will explain all of the software and accounts required to complete this tutorial.